RubenTheCoder/Shunji-Railways-GitHub/.github/CONTRIBUTING.md

 # Contribution guidelines

-Thank you for your interest in contributing to the Shunji Railways GitHub!
+Thank you for your interest in contributing to the Shunji Railways™ GitHub!
 We welcome contributions from the community to help improve and enhance our project.
 Whether you're a developer, designer, or just an enthusiastic user, there are several ways you can contribute.